The History of Pareklisia Village

 Ottoman Era and British Rule

-The Ottoman conquest of Cyprus in 1571 marked a new chapter in Pareklisia’s history.
-Under Ottoman rule, the village was part of the millet system, which allowed local communities some degree of autonomy in religious and civil affairs.
-The population of Pareklisia during this period was a mix of Greek Orthodox Christians and a smaller number of Muslims, reflecting the broader demographic trends of the island.
-The village economy remained cantered on agriculture, with new crops such as cotton being introduced during the Ottoman period.
+The Ottomans conquered Cyprus in 1571.
+Under Ottoman rule, Pareklisia became part of the millet system, which allowed some autonomy for religious and civil matters.
+The village population included Greek Orthodox Christians and a smaller number of Muslims.
+Agriculture remained the main economic activity, with new crops like cotton introduced during this period.

 Landmark in Parekklisia Village